 \textbf{Task description}.
 Primitive-based surface reconstruction is a longstanding problem in computer vision and graphics~\cite{gal2007surface,schnabel2009completion,hao2020dualsdf}.
 We explore this problem in the context of our framework.
 Specifically, given a proxy primitive-based abstract representation and a target text prompt, we are interested in generating a corresponding high-resolution 3D shape that conforms to the target text prompt while maintaining fidelity to the input abstract shape.

 \textbf{Experimental details}.
 We use 3D models from ShapeNet~\cite{chang2015shapenet} annotated with textual descriptions for this task.
-To create corresponding primitive-based shape representations, we utilize the cuboid-shape abstraction technique by Yang and Chen~\cite{yang2021unsupervised}.
-Specifically, we use the \emph{Airplane}, \emph{Chair} and \emph{Table} categories, as these categories have pretrained abstraction models available for use.
+Several methods provide means of abstracting shapes of a given category into an assembly of cuboid primitives \cite{tulsiani2017learning,sun2019learning,yang2021unsupervised}.
+Therefore, to create corresponding primitive-based shape representations, we utilize the trained \emph{Airplane}, \emph{Chair} and \emph{Table} models given by Yang and Chen~\shortcite{yang2021unsupervised}.
 We also use their splits for constructing train/test datasets.

 \textbf{Alternative Methods}.
 We compare against SketchShape, the variant from LatentNerf~\cite{metzer2023latent} conditioned on coarse shapes, and Fantasia3D~\cite{chen2023fantasia3d} which can optionally use a guidance shape.
 Note that both of these methods are optimization-based, and therefore, are significantly slower at inference time.